 Ring's badly burned body was found inside the car by officers from the California Highway Patrol.
 Neither Ring nor Malamphy was wearing a seat belt.

 A CHP report has yet to be filed on the crash, but Officer Eric Van Emmerik told the Eureka Times-Standard that Malamphy will be charged with vehicular manslaughter by the Humboldt County District Attorney's Office.
-The Humboldt DA could not be reached for comment.

 Investigators found nine driver's licenses and multiple Costco cards at the wreck site near the town of Weott, about 200 miles north of Marin County in Humboldt Redwoods State Park.
 None of the cards belonged to Ring or Malamphy, the Times-Standard reported.